bimaagung/documentation/deploy_laravel_railway.md

 ## Step 6: Configure Variables in the Laravel Project

-1. Open the `.env` file in the Laravel project.
+1. Open the tab `variables` in the Laravel project.
 2. Configure the following variables according to the environment you're deploying to:

    ```